stjudecloud/docs/docs/guides/proteinpaint/view-mutation-details.md

 ![](../../images/guides/proteinpaint/view-mutation-details/media/image8.png)

-The button labeled "highlight in RNA-seq panel" is explained in section
+The button labeled "highlight in RNA-Seq panel" is explained in section
 \[put link here\].

 ## Zooming in to browse mutations at nucleotide level